 Undergraduate, degree-seeking Global Campus students are eligible for the Global Connections Academic Pursuits Award.
 This award is to help cover the costs of lodging, meals, transportation, and child or pet care associated with coming to Pullman to present at SURCA.
 Ten awards of up to $500 are given to as many as ten Global Campus students annually.
 For more information, including how to apply, contact us at email@example.com.

-The Global Campus student government, ASWSUG, offers a Travel Grant to students enrolled in at least six credits.
+The Global Campus student government, ASWSUG, offers a Travel Grant to students enrolled in at least six credits (unless they are verifiably in their final semester at WSU).
 To be eligible for the award, students must have a minimum GPA of 2.5 and be working toward an undergraduate degree.
 This award can help with travel and lodging costs, for more detailed information on how to apply, check out the travel grant application.

 There are four types of awards given to undergraduate researchers at SURCA: Crimson Award, Gray Award, Early Career Award, and Novice Researcher Award.
 Multiple types of awards may be rewarded during SURCA.